Cyber Security Course

 1. Is cyber security dependent on Python?

 Ans.
 One of the most important and useful programming languages used by cybersecurity professionals is Python, which can analyze malware among other things.
+However, In cybersecurity, there are about 250 prominent programming languages that shrink to around 10-15.
+Some commonly used languages in cybersecurity include Python, JavaScript, SQL, C, PowerShell, and PHP.
 To perform better, the individual must be familiar with the programming language.
 They need to be familiar with some programming languages in order to achieve the desired outcomes.
-Therefore, cyber security requires Python.